-At the time the vouchers are distributed, CEs (or FMAs or sub-agencies that distribute vouchers for CEs) must perform the following notification responsibilities:
+At the time the vouchers are distributed, CEs (or FMAs or sub-agencies that distribute vouchers for CEs) must provide the following notifications:

-• Each participant shall receive instructions on how to redeem vouchers, including locations and names of farmers' markets/roadside stands at which FMNP vouchers may be redeemed.
-(7 CFR §248.10(i)(1))

-- Each participant shall receive a description of eligible foods and the prohibition against cash change.
-(7 CFR §248.10(i)(2)) - Each participant shall be informed during voucher distribution of the CE's complaint procedures about improper farmer/farmers' market practices regarding FMNP responsibilities and the process for making such a complaint, the right to a fair hearing, and the illegality of participation in the FMNP with more than one CE.
-CEs must have written grievance procedures for addressing and processing complaints.
+- Each participant shall receive instructions on how to redeem vouchers, including locations and names of farmers' markets/roadside stands at which SFMNP vouchers are distributed and may be redeemed.
+(7 CFR §249.10(i)(1)(3)) - Each participant shall receive instructions on how to designate a proxy.
+(7 CFR §249.10(i)(2)) - Each participant shall receive a description of eligible foods and the prohibition against cash change.
+(7 CFR §249.10(i)(5)) - Each participant shall be informed during voucher distribution of the CE's complaint procedures about improper farmer/farmers' market practices regarding SFMNP responsibilities and the process for making such a complaint.
+(7 CFR §249.10(i)(7))